Samuel-DA/URL_Shortener_TFLI/README.md

 # URL Shortener

-A lightweight URL shortener built with PHP, vanilla JavaScript, and SQLite.
+A lightweight URL shortener built with PHP, vanilla JavaScript, and SQLite3.

 ## Requirements